 Improve your security in just 5 minutes!
 Set up two-factor authentication

-Leaks of email addresses and passwords from large-scale services happen frequently.
+Leaks of email addresses and passwords from large-scale services happen frequently, don't they?

-Many people may remember recent incidents such as the Japan Pension Service and Yahoo!
+Many people probably remember the recent data breaches at the Japan Pension Service and Yahoo!
 JAPAN.

 No matter how trustworthy a company is, it is extremely difficult to guarantee 100% security, and there is a limit to what individuals can do to prevent data leaks

-However, even if your email address or password is stolen, there is a way to prevent unauthorized use of your account.
+However, even if your email address and password are stolen, there is a way to prevent unauthorized use of your account.

-That is two-factor authentication, which we will introduce here.
+That is two-factor authentication, which we will introduce today.

 table of contents